Week 38: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - As the Senate adjourned for the summer, WAPO reported this is a historically unproductive period of governance as Republicans had no major legislative achievements despite controlling Congress and the WH.

 - The Senate unanimously agreed to a “pro forma” sessions before leaving for break, meaning Trump cannot make recess appointments.
-Murkowski, attacked by Trump in Week 37, did the wrap-up.
+Sen. Lisa Murkowski, attacked by Trump in Week 37, did the wrap-up.

 - The Interior Dept’s Office of the Inspector General launched a preliminary investigation of Zinke’s threats to the Alaska senators in an apparent effort to sway Murkowski to vote for the Obamacare repeal.